A unifying Perron-Frobenius theorem for nonnegative tensors via multi-homogeneous maps: Main results

 Our last main contribution concerns the computational aspects of the positive $(\bsig,\bp)$-eigenvector $\bu$ in Theorem \ref{PFtheory}.
 This vector can be computed using a nonlinear generalization of the power method.
-The usual power method for nonnegative tensors is formulated as follows: Let $\bx^{0}\in\kone_{++}^{\bsig}$ and, for $k=0,1,2,\ldots$, define
+The classical power method allows to compute the leading eigenvector of a primitive matrix $M$ via the iterative sequence $\bx^{k+1}=\frac{M\bx^k}{\norm{M\bx^k}_2}$ for any positive starting point $\bx^0$.
+The power method for general $(\bsig,\bp)$ tensor eigenpairs is formulated as follows: Let $\bx^{0}\in\kone_{++}^{\bsig}$ and, for $k=0,1,2,\ldots$, define

-This iterative process reduces to the one proposed in \cite{NQZ}, \cite{Chang_rect_eig}, \cite{Fried} for the cases $d=1,2,m$ respectively.
-This sequence provides a natural generalization of the power method for computing eigenpairs of matrices.
+This sequence provides a natural generalization of the power method for computing eigenpairs of matrices and it reduces to the one proposed in \cite{NQZ}, \cite{Chang_rect_eig}, \cite{Fried} for the cases $d=1$, $d=2$ and $d=m$, respectively.
 Usually, convergence towards $\bu$ is only guaranteed when $\rho(A)\leq 1$ and the Jacobian matrix of $F^{(\bsig,\bp)}$ is primitive.
-However, we prove that when $\rho(A)< 1$ and $T$ is $\bsig$-strictly nonnegative, or equivalently the matrix $M$ of Definition \ref{defirr} has at least one positive entry per row, this sequence converges towards $\bu$ and we have a linear convergence rate for it.
+However, we prove that when $\rho(A)< 1$ it is sufficient that $T$ is $\bsig$-strictly nonnegative, or equivalently the matrix $M$ of Definition \ref{defirr} has at least one positive entry per row, so that the sequence converges towards $\bu$ with a linear convergence rate.